RebollidoRiosLab/aldh1a_brca_transcriptomics/README.md

 # BRCA Transcriptomics

 This repository contains scripts and resources for the analysis of publicly available bulk and single-cell transcriptomic data from breast cancer cell lines and patient tumors.
-The analyses focus on investigating molecular subtypes and the expression patterns of key genes, including the **ALDH1A subfamily: ALDH1A1, ALDH1A2, and ALDH1A3 genes**.
+The analyses focus on investigating molecular subtypes and the expression patterns of key genes, including the **ALDH1A subfamily: ALDH1A1, ALDH1A2, and ALDH1A3**.

 ---